chrisl84/certautomator/README.md

 --log : Location of the log file, defaults to ./openssltoolslib.log.

 --openssl : Location of the openssl binaries, defaults to /usr/bin/openssl.
+(WARNING: This will overwrite all files and directories without prompting.
+Please use with caution)

 --overwrite : Will overwrite keys, requests or certificates if they already exists.